fury-r/currency-tracker/README.md

 - GIT for version control

 ## General Application Constraints
-- Users are using BayzTracker mobile app, assume that the API is only consumed by mobile
+- Users are using  mobile app, assume that the API is only consumed by mobile
 - Data should only be accepted from the registered users with their ownership rights.
 - You don't have to implement a registration flow, you can add predefined users to database and use them in this project.
 - You don't have to implement currency management flow, you can add predefined currencies to database.